darinz/DL/02_Neural_Network/03_activation_functions.md

 > **Key Insight:**
 > Without non-linear activation functions, no matter how many layers you stack, the network can only represent linear transformations.
 Non-linearity is what gives neural networks their power!

+> **Common Pitfall:**
+> Choosing an activation function without considering its properties (e.g., vanishing gradients, output range) can lead to poor training or convergence issues.

 ---

 ## Mathematical Foundation

+> **Intuition:** The activation function decides how much signal a neuron should pass on.
+Think of it as a filter that shapes the neuron's response to its input.

 ### Basic Structure